NancyN00/HermioneAPI/README.md

 # Harry Potter

-> This is a list of Harry Potter's character names and house names.
+> This is a list of Harry Potter's character names, gender and their house names.

 ## Demo/screenshots
 <p align="center">